-The purpose of this publication is to provide a reference document containing a recommended standard for usage of highway QA terminology.
+The purpose of this publication is to provide a reference document containing common usage of highway QA terminology.
 In developing this publication, the committee reviewed the evolution of the highway QA language, assessed its current condition, and attempted to define not what it is today but what it should be.